 - Bend Elbows at 90 Degrees

-- With every stride, elevate your front knee high (“knee drive”) and straighten your back leg fully to deliver full power.
+- Elevate your front knee high (“knee drive”) with every stride and straighten your back leg to deliver full power.

 - As you pick up speed and momentum, begin lengthening your strides.

-Being fast and explosive is important for all football players.
+Being fast and explosive is vital for all football players.
 Plyometrics help football players reach max strength and increased speed.
-A plyometric workout routine is a great modification to sprinting and help improve agility and deceleration.
+A plyometric workout routine is an excellent modification to sprinting and helps improve agility and deceleration.

 Plyometric exercises increase lower body power and increase fast-twitch muscle fibers.
 This will result in a greater stride length when sprinting.
 Below are two plyometric exercises to increase speed for football players that you can do to build explosiveness and speed.